hyesunyun/question-answering-cs6120/README.md

 - dev (5,951 examples/questions): Roughly half of the official dev set, randomly selected.
 - test (25,043 examples/questions): The remaining examples from the official train set.

+The dataset can be found in the `data` folder as json format.

 ## Models

 ### Baseline Model - Bidirectional Attention Flow (BiDAF)